Plug-and-play DPI integration ensures

 Inherently, OEMs face the twofold challenge of accelerating performance while also ensuring a fast time-to-market.
 And with the continuous data surge and speeds approaching 100G, these challenges are only growing more pronounced.
 To accommodate client needs, OEMs now need solutions that will allow them to double or even triple capacity on a yearly basis.

-In the telecommunications industry, a common and relatively cost-efficient approach to accelerate performance is deploying commercial off the shelf (COTS) servers and moving selected functionality from software to hardware.
+A common and cost-efficient approach to accelerate performance is deploying general purpose servers and offloading selected workloads from software to hardware.
 This frees up CPU resources for the software to focus on the core capabilities, e.g. Quality of Service (QoS) analytics.
-But it also introduces a number of concerns as companies no longer have the needed engineering resource in-house to develop the hardware nor take on time-consuming integration and development work.
+But it also introduces several concerns as companies no longer have the needed engineering resource in-house to develop the hardware nor take on time-consuming integration and development work.
 OEMs are therefore facing significant uncertainties regarding resource and time-to-market: will the various systems collaborate?
 How much time and effort will the integration require?
 What if the hardware fails to deliver as specified?

-From previous projects, Napatech’s FPGA-based capture technology had proven fully compatible with PACE 2.
-The OEM therefore integrated the 100G Napatech SmartNICs, hereby ensuring that absolutely all data packets were delivered to the application, even at 100G.
-This integration would also ensure that the data was collated in the correct communication streams, which effectively would optimize the overall performance.
+From previous projects, it had been verified that Napatech’s FPGA-driven SmartNICs were fully compatible with PACE 2.
+The OEM therefore integrated the 100G Napatech FPGA SmartNICs.
+This would not only ensure that absolutely all data packets were delivered to the application – even at 100G.
+It would also ensure that the data was collated in the correct communication streams, and as such optimize the overall performance.

-Through intelligent load balancing, the Napatech SmartNICs ensured real-time application performance.
-This was achieved through efficient CPU-utilization, removing bottlenecks in the server, and the OEM could now focus efforts on software processing and ultimately deliver smarter and more efficient QoS analytics to their clients.
+Through intelligent load balancing, the SmartNIC ensured outstanding real-time performance of the application.
+This was achieved by utilizing all CPU cores, thus removing bottlenecks in the server.
+That way, the OEM was afforded the capacity to focus on their software processing and ultimately deliver smarter and more efficient QoS analytics to their clients.

-The plug-and-play integration of PACE 2 and Napatech SmartNICs limited the risks from the very outset, helping the OEM to curb any uncertainties, significantly reduce development costs and step up time-to-market.
+The plug-and-play integration of PACE 2 and Napatech’s capture technology limited the integration risks from the very outset.
+It helped the OEM to curb any uncertainties, significantly reduce development costs and step up their time-to-market.

 • Zero packet loss at sustained max traffic